marco262/my_wiki/data/class/way-of-shadow.md

 Monks of the Way of Shadow follow a tradition that values stealth and subterfuge.
 These monks might be called ninjas or shadowdancers, and they serve as spies and assassins.
-Sometimes the members of a ninja monastery are family members, form ing a clan sw orn to secrecy about their arts and m issions.
-Other m onasteries are m ore like thieves' guilds, hiring out their services to nobles, rich merchants, or anyone else who can pay their fees.
-Regardless of their methods, the heads of these m onasteries expect the unquestioning obedience of their students.
+Sometimes the members of a ninja monastery are family members, form ing a clan sw orn to secrecy about their arts and missions.
+Other monasteries are more like thieves' guilds, hiring out their services to nobles, rich merchants, or anyone else who can pay their fees.
+Regardless of their methods, the heads of these monasteries expect the unquestioning obedience of their students.

 ## Shadow Arts